 For more information on Bullying and Harassment: Click Here

 Some kinds of workplace violence are more easily identifiable

 An armed robbery, or a direct attack on a member of staff by a member of the public will be immediately obvious as an act of violence.
 However, ‘workplace violence’ can also consist of a series of actions that on their own may seem innocuous, relatively minor and on their own fairly trivial but which cumulatively can build to cause serious harm to the victims.

 “Mobbing” is a ganging up by colleagues – including subordinates and / or superiors – against an individual (or in some cases a minority group), and through threats and intimidation and/or, spreading rumors/ insinuations, they collectively isolate, criticise, harass, humiliate and hound the person into leaving the job.
-It is a really serious form of harassment that can destroy the victims mental and physical health.
-It has been estimated, for example, that the effects contribute in a significant way to about 10-15% of suicides in Sweden each year (and there is no reason to think things are any different in the UK).
+It is a really serious form of harassment that can destroy the victims mental and physical health and it has been estimated that the effects contribute in a significant way to about 10-15% of suicides each year.

 Employers need to be aware of and able to detect the problem, and staff need to be sensitised to:

 1. The potential for “mobbing” to occur